sreeves07/8-0-react-introduction-lab/README.md

 - Clone the forked repository
 - `cd` to the directory where you cloned it
 - `npm install` to install dependencies
+- `npm start` to run the development server.
-- `npm run test` to run tests
+- `npm test` to run tests

-> If you receive an error trying to run the tests, you can try [installing watchman](https://docs.reactioncommerce.com/docs/jest-tips)

 > _Note_: Remember to `git add`, `git commit` and `git push` regularly

+### Testing

+Keep the following in mind when running the tests:

+1. You must run the development server before running your tests.
+It must be open while your tests are running.

+1. To get the tests to pass, your components must be named with the same name as the file.
+If you are struggling to get the tests to pass, reach out to a classmate or an instructor.

-## Submission Guidelines
+## Instructions

-- When finished, commit and push your work.
-- Make a pull request on github.
-- Submit the link to your pull request on Canvas.

 Recreate the image below using React and CSS.
 Use CSS Grid Layout to arrange the four sections of the page.

 ![ProfilePage](./ProfilePage.png)

-## Description

-This lab was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-You you have a React App scaffolding to start with but you will need to run `npm install` to download all its dependencies (takes some time).
+The component files already exist inside of the `src/Components/` directory.
+Use those files to get the tests to pass and render the page.

+### Component structure

 Your App will have the following components structure.
-Create a file per component in a `src/Components/` folder, like `src/Components/NavBar.js`.

-> Jest tests assume your components are set up in that structure with the same names from the diagram.

-* Visualized as a component tree
+#### Visualized as a component tree

 ![components tree](./component_tree.png)

-* Visualized as a list
+#### Visualized as a list

 ![components list](./components.png)

-* Think about how this components tree matches what a user will see in the screen.
-* How many children will `App` have and who are they?
-* Import the children of `App` into `App.js` and use them.

-# Boilerplate create-react-app documentation

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.